-In the January I started this process by venturing to a large department store and perusing the beauty counters, before selecting one to have a skin test on.
+I started the process in the January by venturing to a large department store and perusing the beauty counters, before selecting one to have a skin test on.
 I left around £100 lighter with a bag not exactly bulging with products.
 I was determined and positive however that they would work and that it would have been money well spent.
 They did work.
 For about a month.
 Then I experienced my first spotty breakout and, after chatting to a colleague, found that they had experienced the same with the products that I was using.
-I promptly discarded the remainder of the lotions and potions, waited for my skin to clear, then booked myself in for a proper skin consultation at a local beauty salon.
-This time I left nearly £200 worse off, with a similar stash of products that were chosen specifically for my skin type (which had been assessed during an hour long process of prodding and looking at it up close!).
+I promptly offered the remainder of the lotions and potions out to anyone else willing to try them, waited for my skin to clear, then booked myself in for a proper skin consultation at a local beauty salon.
+This time I left nearly £200 lighter, with a similar stash of products that were chosen specifically for my skin type.
 I was warned that it might take a couple of weeks for my skin to acclimatise to them and to expect the odd spot during this time, but that my perseverance would pay off.
 I waited for one month.
 Spot after spot after spot and I realised that there was simply no point.
-I would much rather deal with the odd dry patch than this, so they went out too.
+I would much rather deal with the odd dry patch than this, so they were rehomed too.

 After these pitfalls I decided that perhaps I knew my skin type better than I thought I did, after all, I had been looking after it pretty well for 27 years at that point (ok, maybe 20 years ish, I doubt I was at all responsible for it when I was a baby or young child).
 So I set about doing exactly what I had been doing since, basically, puberty: nothing.
 Washed with water and soap, sloshed a small amount of vitamin e enriched moisturiser over my face and, done.
 Voila.
 Finito.

 So there you go.
 Is this the big secret that the beauty industry wants to keep from you or a fluke?
 Or perhaps you already knew this?!
-I’d love to hear your thoughts 😊 feel free to comment below or drop me a line.
+I’d love to hear your thoughts.
+Do drop me a comment below!

 N.B.
 This is not a sponsored post, I am simply passing on the love.
 See my disclosure page for more information.